huntlyc/huntlyc.github.io/_posts/2015-08-03-vim-delete-tricks.md

 Then find the end of the section you wish and do the following command to delete until the end of the file:
 `.,$d`
 This tells vim for the range . (the current line) to $ (last line of file), delete.

+For more information about ranges check out [this guide](http://vim.wikia.com/wiki/Ranges).